ascenderx/gamegenie/README.md

 # gamegenie
-Game Genie encoder and decoder for NES, SNES, and GBA
+Game Genie encoder and decoder for NES (FCEUGX emulator).